 1st Grade Nutrition Curriculum

-During the 7 week program, 5 instructors teach the following topics 1 hour a week by actively engaging the students with visuals, hands-on activities, group discussions, and outdoor exercises.
+During the seven week program, five instructors teach the following topics for one hour a week by actively engaging the students with visuals, hands-on activities, group discussions, and outdoor exercises.
 We develop our activities with the main intent of creating an association between fun and healthy behaviors.
-[See Program Overview for information on Zoom Programming during the COVID-19 pandemic.]

 Lesson 1: Introduction; Water & Sodium